We know it: Hobart and Lincoln, two well-known and trusted names when it comes to welders.

 |Wire Thickness||0.024 – 0.035 in.||0.025 – 0.035 in|

 |Wire Feed Speed||40 – 700 ipm||50 – 500 ipm|

 |Welder Dimensions (H x W x L)||12.375 in. x 10.625 in. x 19.5 in.||13.7 in. x 10.15 in. x 17.9 in.|

 |Warranty||5/3/1 years||3 years|

 |See Best Deal

 Hobart Handler 140 (#500559)

 Welding enthusiasts know the Hobart Handler 140 for a reason.
 This particular welder earned its reputation as a reliable, versatile, straightforward machine.
 In particular, the wire feed system has won many fans with its great design and dependability.

-For the hobbyist or small business owner, the Handler 140 performs MIG and flux core welding for a variety of jobs.
-From welding of rugged suspension parts on a tractor to thin sheet metal, this unit performs a variety of tasks and is easy to use.
-One of the many reasons it made it on to our 110v MIG buying guide.
+For the hobbyist or small business owner, the Handler 140 performs MIG and flux core welding for various jobs.
+From welding of rugged suspension parts on a tractor to thin sheet metal, this unit performs various tasks and is easy to use.
+One of the many reasons it made it onto our 110v MIG buying guide.

-Plus, manufacturing in the USA matters to some people and the Illinois Tool Works owns Hobart, as well as Miller Electric.
+Plus, manufacturing in the USA matters to some people, and the Illinois Tool Works owns Hobart and Miller Electric.
 Both brands are made in the midwest, in separate plants, with Hobart focusing on the design and manufacture of welders for homeowners and small businesses.